andreas-vester/ProjectVote/ai_docs/task_2_3.md

 ### Phase 1: Component Structure and Data Display
 *   [x] Create a new React component for the application archive.
-*   [x] Design a tabular or list-based layout to display key application details (e.g., project title, applicant, department, costs, status).
+*   [x] Design a tabular or list-based layout to display key application details (e.g., project title, department, costs, status).
+*   [x] Ensure the applicant's full name (`first_name` `last_name`) is clearly displayed in an "Applicant" column.
-*   [x] Implement a mechanism to expand/collapse rows or sections to reveal detailed vote records for each application.
+*   [x] Implement a mechanism to expand/collapse rows or sections to reveal detailed information.

 ### Phase 2: Fetching Archive Data
 *   [x] Implement a function to make a GET request to the backend's application archive API endpoint.